martinmine/shikashi-music-bot/README.md

 `docker volume create shikashibot-settings`

-Start the bot:
+Start the bot where `yourserver` is the name of your server in lowercase:

-`docker run -it -v shikashibot-settings:/app/Settings martinmine/shikashi-music-bot`
+`docker run -it -e "SERVER_NAME=yourserver" -v shikashibot-settings:/app/Settings martinmine/shikashi-music-bot`

 Enter your bot secret and press CTRL+Q or CTRL+P to detach from the container.

+# Dependencies:

+- .net core 2
+- ffmpeg
+- opus-devel
+- libsodium-devel
+- youtube-dl